keploy/template/Contributing/How-To-Do-Continuous-Integration.md

 Two Integration Tools have been identified for Continuous Integration with Keploy:

-- Travis CI supports Continuous Integration and testing for Linux.
+- We use Github Actions to supports Continuous Integration and testing .
-- AppVeyor supports Continous Integration and testing for Windows.